SciML/NeuralPDE.jl/docs/src/examples/pinns_example.md

 chain = FastChain(FastDense(dim,16,Flux.σ),FastDense(16,16,Flux.σ),FastDense(16,1))
 ```

-Here we build PhysicsInformedNN algorithm where `dx` is step of discretization, `strategy` stores information for choosing a training strategy.
+Here, we build PhysicsInformedNN algorithm where `dx` is the step of discretization and `strategy` stores information for choosing a training strategy.
 ```julia
 # Discretization
 dx = 0.05